stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## curating

-pile of maybes -> handful of go-to resources
+transforming a pile of maybes
+into a handful of go-to resources

 ---?image=images/curating.png&size=auto 90%